-We may continue to require substantial additional capital, and if we are unable to raise capital when needed we would be forced to delay, reduce or eliminate our development program for SCY-078.
+We may continue to require substantial additional capital, and if we are unable to raise capital when needed we would be forced to delay, reduce or eliminate our development program for SCY-078.\

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-If the FDA requires that we perform additional studies beyond those that we currently expect, our expenses could increase beyond what we currently anticipate and the timing of any potential product approval may be delayed.
-In May 2014, we raised net proceeds of approximately \$54.8 in connection with our IPO after deducting underwriting discounts and commissions of approximately \$3.3 million and offering expenses payable by us of approximately \$3.9 million.
-In addition, we paid off \$15 million and all accrued interest on our credit facility with HSBC Bank on May 7, 2014.
-We believe that the net proceeds from our IPO will be sufficient to meet our anticipated operating requirements through March 31, 2016; provided, however, that changing circumstances may cause us to consume capital more rapidly than we currently anticipate.
+If the FDA requires that we perform additional studies beyond those that we currently expect, our expenses could increase beyond what we currently anticipate, the timing of the submission of the NDA could be delayed, and any potential product approval could be delayed.
+In May 2014, we raised net proceeds of approximately \$54.6 in connection with our IPO after deducting underwriting discounts and commissions of \$3.3 million and offering expenses payable by us of \$4.1 million.
+In addition, we paid off \$15 million in principal and all accrued interest on our credit facility with HSBC Bank on May 7, 2014.
+We believe that the net proceeds from our IPO will be sufficient to meet our anticipated operating requirements into the first quarter of 2016; provided, however, that changing circumstances may cause us to consume capital more rapidly than we currently anticipate.
 We may need to raise additional funds from the issuance of equity and/or debt securities or otherwise obtain funding through strategic alliances or collaborations with third parties.
 In any event, we will require additional capital to complete development of, to seek regulatory approval for and, if approval is obtained, to commercialize SCY-078 and any future product candidates we may seek to develop.
 Raising funds in the current economic environment, when the capital markets have been affected by the global recession, may present additional challenges.

-If we are required to secure additional financing, the additional fundraising efforts may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize SCY-078 and any future product candidates we may seek to develop.
+When we are required to secure additional financing, the additional fundraising efforts may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize SCY-078 and any future product candidates we may seek to develop.
 In addition, we cannot guarantee that financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 If we are unable to raise additional capital when required or on acceptable terms, we may be required to: